stevie86/newsstream/README.md

 3. Download required NLTK data:
    ```
-   python -c "import nltk; nltk.download('punkt'); nltk.download('stopwords'); nltk.download('punkt_tab')"
+   python download_nltk_data.py
    ```
    This step is crucial for the language detection and topic extraction features to work correctly.
+The script will download the necessary NLTK data for both Windows and Linux systems.

 4. Set up DSPy:
    - You'll need to configure DSPy with an API key or other necessary configurations.
 Refer to the DSPy documentation for specific setup instructions.